josemiguel-alvarez/nextjs-blog/data/blog/using-has-pseudo-class-as-parent-selector.md

 }
 ```

 You can see the final result below.
-Remember that only if you are using any of the browsers that already support the :has pseudo-class you will see the result.
+Remember that only if you are using any of the browsers that already supports the `:has` pseudo-class you will see the result.

 <HasPseudoClassExample />